jaromir-sukuba/J-SMU/README.md

 JSMU is designed to work as standalone device, but can be connected to computer via USB, and controlled via simple commands in ASCII text form.
 SCPI commands are not yet implemented, but I'm strongly considering it.

+More pictures can be found in [imgur gallery](https://imgur.com/a/rR8cIFG)

 ## FAQ
 Q: I noticed you used AT90S4434, made in 1998 as controller for your analog board.